Sigh (band)

 Sigh (サイ, Sai) is a Japanese experimental metal band from Tokyo, formed in 1989.
 They gradually shifted from a traditional extreme metal sound to a more experimental, avant-garde style employing symphonic, world music, and progressive elements.
-Their most recent studio album, Shiki, was released in 2022.
-In 2023, Live album "LIVE: The Eastern forces of evil 2022" was released.
+Their most recent studio album, Goh-Ka, was released in 2026.

 History

 Sigh was founded as a Nordic-influenced black metal band in 1989, with bassist/vocalist/keyboardist Mirai Kawashima, guitarist Satoshi Fujinami, and drummer Kazuki.
 The band has since experienced many lineup changes, but Kawashima remains in the band to the present day and has played many different instruments.

 The band's first demos were recorded in 1990.
 Their first EP Requiem for the Fools attracted the attention of Norwegian black metal musician and producer Euronymous, who signed Sigh to his label Deathlike Silence Records.
 That label released Sigh's first full-length album Scorn Defeat in 1993, shortly after Euronymous's murder.
 The album has since been praised for its revolutionary combination of black metal with symphonic elements.
 Deathlike Silence Records then ceased to exist and Sigh signed with Cacophonous Records, which released their next three albums.
 Those albums increasingly incorporated elements from classical and avant-garde music.
 In 1995 Sigh contributed to a Venom tribute album.

 After disputes with Cacophonous over promotion and album rights, the band eventually found a new home at Century Media Records.
 Their 2001 album with Century Media, Imaginary Sonicscape, was further praised for pioneering a new genre of surrealist black metal.
 Sigh later released albums under Candlelight/Baphomet Records and The End Records.
 Their 2007 song "Inked in Blood" from the album Hangman's Hymn was named number 31 on Loudwire's list of the Top 21st Century Metal Songs.
 The band is featured in the 2008 documentary Global Metal.
 By the end of that decade, the band's lineup solidified with the addition of drummer Junichi Harashima and saxophonist/backup singer Dr. Mikannibal (Mika Kawashima).
 Second guitarist You Oshima (formerly of Kadenzza) joined in 2014.

 In the 2010s, Sigh's albums continued to experiment with various genre elements, and increasingly turned toward progressive metal.
 Their eleventh full-length album, Heir to Despair, was released in 2018 and was noted for its incorporation of instruments and compositional styles from traditional Japanese music.
 Band leader Mirai Kawashima learned to play flute for this album, and it also incorporates Middle Eastern and Central Asian sounds.
 In 2022, Sigh's twelfth full-length album, Shiki, built upon the same combination of progressive metal and Japanese instrumentation.
 Later, a prominent Japanese guitarist, Nozomu Wakai, joined.
 Sigh performed at several European festivals and released a live album "LIVE: The Eastern forces of evil 2022" in 2023.